xscriptorcode/xw11-taskbar/xtranslucid-light/README.md

 - Apply wallpaper or blur effects for a floating look.
 - Use additional Windhawk mods for clock and labels if desired.

-## ✦ Additional Suggestions

-For best results, combine this style with:

-- **Taskbar Labels** – show app names beside icons.
-- **Taskbar Clock Customization** – adjust clock fonts and alignment.
-- **Taskbar Height and Icon Size** – refine proportions to match your taste.

-## ✦ Customize Further

-You can easily expand this theme by:

-- Adding corner radius for rounded edges.
-- Adjusting font size, family, or alignment.
-- Switching indicator colors or re-enabling hidden elements.